bitcraze/bitcraze-website/src/development/contribute/index.md

 The more detailed [repository documentation](/documentation/repository/) is hosted on this website but its source exists in the doc folders of the [repos on github](https://github.com/bitcraze) of which we also have several tips and tricks.

- {% inline_button Repository documentation guidelines ; /development/contribute/repo-doc-guidelines/ %}
+ {% inline_button Repository Documentation Guidelines ; /development/contribute/repo-doc-guidelines/ %}

-## Getting help with contributions
+## Contribution Support

 Maybe you want to contribute but don't know what to do?
 Need help to find the right solution?
 Not sure of how to write a unit test?